garcia/msdparser/README.md

 ## Usage

-`MSDParser` takes a named `file` or `string` from its constructor.
+`MSDParser` takes a named `file` or `string` argument.
 It supports context management and iteration.
 Parameters are yielded as (key, value) pairs of strings.

     from msdparser import MSDParser